 A 3-in-1 account is a combination of bank account, trading account and Demat account.
-A three-in-one Demat account allows you to hold securities (Demat account), purchase and sell them (trading account), and keep your own money (savings account).
+It allows you to hold securities (Demat account), purchase and sell them (trading account) and keep your money safe (savings account).
 In a 3-in-1 account, the Demat account must be linked to one of the two central depositories, CDSL or NSDL.
-As a result, brokerage firms that are also part of a banking group provide three-in-one Demat accounts.
+Brokerage firms that are also part of a banking group provide three-in-one Demat accounts.

 Zerodha is India’s first discounted broker platform.
-They have partner offices all around India, with its headquarters in Bangalore.
-They began operations in 2010, but have already surpassed ICICI Direct and HDFC Securities to become India’s largest stock broker.
-Zerodha has partnered with IDFC first to launch a 3-in-1 bank demat account.
-With this account, you enjoy low brokerage, seamless fund transfer and all other benefits of a 3-in-1 demat account.
-The image below depicts the brokerage charged by Zerodha 3-in-1 bank demat account.
+They have partner offices all around India, with their headquarters in Bangalore.
+They began operations in 2010, but have already surpassed ICICI Direct and HDFC Securities to become India’s largest stockbroker.
+Zerodha has partnered with IDFC first to launch a 3-in-1 bank Demat account.
+With this account, you enjoy low brokerage, seamless fund transfer and all other benefits of a 3-in-1 Demat account.
+The image below depicts the brokerage charged by Zerodha 3-in-1 bank Demat account.

 |Trading Type||Brokerage Charges|

 After Zerodha, Upstox is the second largest brokerage platform based out of Mumbai.
-Upstox has tied up with Indusind bank to provide 3-in-1 demat accounts.
-This 3-in-1 demat account is known as IndusStox demat account and it sports a multitude of benefits such as zero account opening charges, no requirement to maintain minimum account balance and a customizable account number.
-The image below depicts the brokerage charged by Upstox 3-in-1 bank demat account.
+Upstox has tied up with Indusind bank to provide 3-in-1 Demat accounts.
+This 3-in-1 Demat account is known as IndusStox Demat account and it sports a multitude of benefits such as zero account opening charges, no requirement to maintain a minimum account balance and a customizable account number.
+The image below depicts the brokerage charged by Upstox 3-in-1 bank Demat account.

 |Trading Type||Brokerage Charges for Basic Plan||Brokerage Charges for Priority Plan|